phogue/Potato-Documentation/src/content/getting-started/faq-plugins.md

 > Where can I find examples of plugin development?

 The main solution of Procon contains examples and unit tests for these examples.
-Simply clone the project at https://github.com/Myrcon/Procon-2 and open up the solution.
+Simply clone the project at https://github.com/Myrcon/Procon-2-Potato and open up the solution.

 You should see examples in the "Examples" solution directory.
 There are corresponding unit tests for each example, though most of the tests are designed to help you step through working examples quickly.

-The examples are included in the main solution so we can ensure each outgoing release has working examples and so plugin developers have to download the entire source of Procon.
+The examples are included in the main solution so we can ensure each outgoing release has working examples and so plugin developers have to download the entire source of Potato.
 You might be able to help us :)'

 > How do I publish my plugin?